renanthera/simc-wiki/Action-List-Conditional-Expressions.md

 * _duration_ is the initial duration, in seconds (not the remaining duration) of the current dot.
 Note that this returns 0 if the dot is not currently ticking.
 * _modifier_ is the damages or healing modifier.
 If your character has a 20% general modifier and a 30% modifier for this dot, it will have a total of 1.2\*1.3=1.56.
 * _remains_ is the remaining duration, in seconds, before the dot/hot expires.
+* _refreshable_ is 1 if refreshing the dot would not waste any duration compared to applying a fresh dot.
+This is always true if the dot is not active on the target.
+For dots with pandemic behavior, i.e. most dots in modern WoW, this is true if the dot has <= 30% duration remaining (to be more specific, 30% of the duration of the refreshing spell).
 * _ticking_ is 1 if the dot is still active on the target, 0 if it faded out.
 * _ticks\_added_ is the number of additional ticks that have been added to the dot while it is active.
 This does not include ticks added from haste at the dot's application.
 * _tick\_dmg_ is the non-critical damage of the last tick.